chips-blockchain/bet/README.md

 Steps to compile this repo is mentioned in [compile.md](./compile.md).

 ### Docker Setup

-The node set up can also be done using the docker, steps to setup the docker has been mentioned [here](./docker_setup.md).
+The node set up can also be done [using Docker](https://github.com/chips-blockchain/docker).

 ## Running the game

 ### Command to run DCV
 ```
-$ cd
-$ cd bet/privatebet
+$ cd ~/bet/privatebet
-$ ./bet dcv dealer_ip
+$ ./bet dcv <dealer_ip>
 ```
-This `dealer_ip` should be `static public ip` of a machine on which one wants to run the dealer.
+The `dealer_ip` should be a `static public ip` of a machine on which a dealer node runs.

 #### Configuring the Table

-The dealer can configure the table parameters, the steps to configure the table parameters are mentioned [here](https://github.com/chips-blockchain/docker).
+The dealer can configure the table parameters, the steps to configure the table parameters are mentioned [here](./configure_dealer.md).

 ### Command to run Player

 ```
 $ cd
 $ cd bet/privatebet
 $ ./bet player
 ```

 ### Command to run Cashier

 ```
 $ cd
 $ cd bet/privatebet
 $ ./bet cashier cashier_ip
 ```
-This `cashier_ip` should be `static public ip` of a machine on which one wants to run the cashier.
+The `cashier_ip` should be a `static public ip` of a machine on which a cashier node runs.
 The cashier nodes are the trusted nodes in the network and are elcted and chosen by the community.
 The set of trusted nodes at the moment are [here](./privatebet/config/cashier_nodes.json).

 The detailed description of the cashier protocol is mentioned [here](./cashier_protocol.md).